 If you are a new pet owner and have yet to choose a veterinarian, do your research and find out which clinic might be right for you.
 Visit their site and read reviews to see what services they offer, and call ahead to see if they take your pet insurance.
 You should also check to see if they have boarding available.
 If not, take note, and see if they recommend any places where you can safely board your pet.
 To save time, you should also save the number and address of your nearest emergency vet clinic.
 If you’re in Loveland, you can visit our emergency vet specialists page.

 In the event you need to leave your home immediately, it’s also important to have a list of the following on hand (or in your phone):

-We recommend finding a couple pet-friendly hotels within 10 miles of your home and also a couple outside of a 50 mile radius, and do the same for shelters.
+We recommend finding a couple of pet-friendly hotels within 10 miles of your home and also a couple outside of a 50-mile radius and do the same for shelters.
 You should also ask any family members or friends if they’d be okay to house you and your pet, or just your pet, in the event of an emergency.

 Typically, pet food has a long shelf-life, but you may go for months without needing to use your emergency kit.
 Remember to replace food before it expires!